Education

 You could start by doing a Level 3 Diploma for the Children and Young People's Workforce.

-You can also do other childcare qualifications but they must be at least level 3 if you want to become a manager.
+You can also take other childcare qualifications but they must be at least level 3 if you want to become a manager.

 Entry requirements